 Failures to identify persons for target interviews and confirm unit data around target populations cast doubt on all claims (or acceptance of counts provided by the unit administrative staff) for all target populations.
-Based on the information in the audit report, the audit failed to include the minimum number of targeted interviews required.
+Based on the information in the audit report, the audit is significantly deficient for it's failure to include the minimum number of targeted interviews required.